kea-projects/system-integration/docs/choices.md

 to be executed at once.

-Once we started to implement it however, we realized that what we had in mind was simply not possible, as our API endpoints required a response to return to the users.
-This make us pivot to using the RPC functionality that RabbitMQ provides.
-While this was initially hard to implement.
-It made the developer experience much better, as developers did not need to know how to do behavior unrelated to their own software.
-For example to validate a token we do an RPC call to the user-service.
+Once we started to implement it however, we realized that what we had in mind was simply not possible, as our API required a response to return to the users.
+This made us pivot to using the RPC pattern that RabbitMQ provides.
+While this was initially hard to implement, it made the developer experience much better, as developers did not need to know how to do behavior unrelated to their own software.
+For example, to validate a token we do an RPC call to the user-service.
 We do not need to expose user data, token secrets or any other variables to the API directly, instead it is all stored on the user-service.